Toya Delazy: Endorsements and fashion style

 Delazy was the brand ambassador for the Reebok Classics Drop R range between 2011 and 2012.
 In an interview with Youth Village, she said Reebok approached her and told her they admired her fashion flair, music and style.
 She represented the brand throughout Africa and had the creative power to certify her own classics.
 In addition to music, Delazy's love also extends to the fashion world.
 She believes that fashion expresses one's freedom and showcases their individualism.
 She has described her fashion style as classy and funky.
 Her fashion style includes street and vintage pieces.
 In April 2013, Legit Clothing stores in South Africa and Namibia launched a clothing line inspired by Delazy.
 The official launch was held at the Town Square Legit store in Windhoek.
-Delazy was also dressed by Suzaan Heyns, a well known South African designer.
+Delazy was also dressed by Suzaan Heyns, a well-known South African designer.

 Artistry

-Delazy has described her sound as JEHP, an acronym for the fusion of jazz, electro hop, and punk (she swapped pop for punk in 2016).
+In 2019, Delazy created a genre called Afro rave, which she describes as "edgy Afropop".
+She previously described her sound as JEHP, an acronym for the fusion of jazz, electro hop, and punk (she swapped pop for punk in 2016).
 Her music draws from her daily life experiences.
 Delazy has been influenced by artists such as Kate Nash, John Legend, Radiohead, Tracy Chapman, Aṣa, Goldfish, Imogen Heap, Adele, Kings of Leon, Regina Spektor, John Lennon, Norah Jones, John Mayer, Black Eyed Peas, Sara Bareilles, Nirvana, Deadmau5 and Skrillex.
 Delazy's love for music was inspired by classical and orchestral songs like "Clair de Lune" and "Psalms of David".
 She was also inspired by Lauryn Hill after watching Sister Act.